Prof-Drake-UMD/INST767-Sp25/Shahrukh_Gizabi/README.md

     * `score`: Object detailing the match score, including winner, duration, full-time, and half-time scores.
     * `referees`: Array of objects, each detailing a referee (ID, name, type, nationality).

-    *(For the actual data structure, refer to the `Matches.csv` output or the `Matches` table schema in BigQuery, where complex nested parts are stored as JSON strings.)*

 ### 3. Sports Game Odds API (sportsgameodds.com)

 * **Documentation:** [https://sportsgameodds.apidocumentation.com/reference](https://sportsgameodds.apidocumentation.com/reference)